-Annalisa C. Chang is Associate Professor of Music and Director of Music Education at Clayton State University in Morrow, Georgia.
-At Clayton State, Dr. Chang teaches general music education courses, string methods, music for early childhood, music appreciation, and supervises student teachers.
-Additionally, she serves as the Director of the CSU Music Preparatory School.
+Annalisa C. Chang is Director of Orchestras at Roswell High School in Roswell, Georgia.
+Prior to this position, she served as Associate Professor of Music and Director of Music Education at Clayton State University.
+At Clayton State, Dr. Chang taught general music education courses, string methods, music for early childhood, music appreciation, and supervised student teachers.
+She was named the 2022-2023 Gene Hatfield Teacher of the Year by the CSU College of Arts and Sciences and received the 2024 Pearson Excellence in Higher Education Award in the Transformational Thought Leadership category.
+In addition to her teaching responsibilities, she served as the Director of the CSU Music Preparatory School.

 Her research on string teacher education, the inclusion of students with disabilities in string classrooms, and equitable access to music education has been presented at state, national, and international music education conferences.
 Her work has been published in the String Research Journal, the Florida Music Director, and the ArkMEA Journal.